nlef/moonraker-telegram-bot/docs/content/installation.md

 ./scripts/install.sh
 ```

 The script will ask for config file location.
-We recommend to place it in the same catalog, where the klipper config files are located for ease of access and backup.
+We recommend placing it in the same directory where the Klipper config files are located for ease of access and backup.
 The bot will create a base minimal config named `telegram.conf`.

 ## Step 3: Connect the telegram bot with your bot installation